 Also, while you might welcome other opinions on your site, content within a guest blog post may become problematic if it contradicts or disagrees with a practice that you regularly teach your readers.
 Look out for those red flags.

-Since your loyalty is with your readers, you need to verify that you’re presenting them with correct information.
+Since your loyalty is to your readers, you need to verify that you’re presenting them with correct information.
 To start, check: